Progessions:

 How Does Progressions Work?

 This isn’t just any online guitar course.
-It’s designed to give you not just knowledge but practical experience of the fundamentals of Bluegrass guitar beyond just a self-paced series of tutorials or occasional lessons.
+It’s designed to give you not just knowledge but practical experience of the fundamentals of Bluegrass guitar beyond just a self-paced series of tutorials.

-You’ll have over 30 online class sessions taught on Zoom with your cohort of just 2-5 other students on Tuesdays and Thursdays at 8 pm MT, plus additional individual sessions with your expert instructor, Martin Gilmore, for personalized help.
-You’ll also get monthly in-person performance opportunities with your fellow students!
+• 30+ online class sessions taught on Zoom with your cohort of just 2-5 other students on Tuesdays and Thursdays at 8 pm MT

 You’ll be challenged without being overwhelmed to make sure you reach your goals.